• Skip to primary navigation

 If you want to get into the nitty-gritty details of what it is exactly, you would call it an Irish stout.

-This drink comes in various forms depending on what is utilized for the fermenting process.
+This drink comes in various forms depending on what is used for the fermenting process - similar to how Corona beer taste guide breaks down light lager variations.

-However, the distinctive flavor profile of this particular refreshment is made with roasted barley.
+However, the distinctive flavor of this particular refreshment is made with roasted barley.

 Dubbed one of the most successful alcohol brands globally, Guinness has its humble beginnings in the distilleries belonging to Arthur Guinness.